Hold your horses and stay as quiet as a mouse because I’m about to let the cat out of the bag:

 Russian conversations among friends and within your age group tend to be colorful and fun, so knowing these sayings will help you keep up—both while listening to Russian and speaking it.

 - Remember words better: If you’re trying to memorize anything, one of the best ways to do so is to pair it with a nonsensical image—the more ridiculous, the better.
-By remembering words—such as animal names, verbs and descriptive adjectives—in the context of a phrase, you’re making it easier to memorize them for other situations.
+By remembering Russian words—such as animal names, verbs and descriptive adjectives—in the context of a phrase, you’re making it easier to memorize them for other situations.

-- Learn grammar patterns: Learning words in the context of phrases helps you remember how to use the words in any situation.
-Through sayings, you can learn grammar patterns like comparisons and simple verb usage.
+- Learn grammar patterns: Learning Russian words in the context of phrases helps you remember how to use the words in any situation.
+Through Russian sayings, you can learn grammar patterns like comparisons and simple verb usage.

 This is the same idea behind FluentU, which teaches Russian through authentic videos like movie trailers, music videos, inspiring talks and more.
 The immersive, entertaining context makes Russian grammar and vocabulary much more memorable.